FREE U.S. SHIPPING FOR ALL ORDERS $100.00 AND OVER!

 These food allergies are typically easy to identify, because the mere exposure to the food will cause an immediate and obvious reaction.
 For example, some people could actually die from exposure to tomatoes, strawberries, crabmeat, or nuts.
 Perhaps your skin will react to the touch of the food, turning red and growing welts.
 Or perhaps your body will go into anaphylactic shock, cutting off your breathing capacity.
 The most common foods allergies are:

-People will always have different kinds of reactions to the foods that they are allergic, as each person’s personal body chemistry is different.
+People will always have different kinds of reactions to the foods that they are allergic to, as each person’s personal body chemistry is different.

 One thing is certain; if you are suffering from an immediate food allergy, your body will display a change in IgE levels, which can be easily identified by a simple blood or skin test.
 Here is a list of additional commonalities in relation to immediate food allergies: